 Newer breeds produce greater amounts of fiber.
-Modern commercial fiber production is highest in Asia.
+Modern commercial fiber production of angora yarn is highest in Asia.

 In the Western world, Angora rabbits are a popular subject for breeder shows.
 Raising angoras is not a lucrative business because they are such a small animal and do not produce as much fiber, but they are the easiest fiber animal for a hand spinner to raise without the necessary pasture space for sheep and alpacas.